Mei Yamaguchi: Losing streak and departure from ONE

+Post ONE

+In order to finish her career in her native Japan, she was granted an early release from ONE and subsequently signed with Rizin Fighting Federation.
+She dropped to super atomweight division and made her promotional debut against Kanna Asakura on April 29, 2023, at Rizin Landmark 5.
+She lost the bout via unanimous decision.

+In her next bout, Mei faced Sayako Fujita on December 24, 2023 at Pancrase 340, losing the bout via split decision.

 Submission grappling and shoot boxing career

 Yamaguchi tried her hand in submission grappling, first in the Abu Dhabi Combat Club Japan Trial final qualifier in the under-55 kg class, where she was defeated by points by Yasuko Mogi on April 15, 2007.
 In her second and final submission grappling match, she was once again defeated by points; this time by women's MMA star Miku Matsumoto at DEEP X03 on July 5, 2008.

 Yamaguchi has had a more successful run in shoot boxing.
 She began competing on August 23, 2009, in the shoot boxing tournament Girls S-Cup 2009, where she defeated by decision South Korean female Muay thai kickboxer Su Jeong Lim and fellow mixed martial artist and karateka Madoka Okada before losing against female shoot boxing rising star Rena Kubota in the tournament final.
 Yamaguchi won her next two bouts by decision.
 She participated in the shoot boxing Girls S-Cup 2010, defeating Samanta van Dole by technical submission (standing guillotine choke) and losing against Ai Takahashi by unanimous decision after an extra round.

 On August 19, 2011, Yamaguchi entered the 2011 Shoot Boxing Girls S-Cup tournament.
 She faced Mina in the opening round and was defeated by majority decision.

 Yamaguchi entered the 2012 Shoot Boxing Girls S-Cup on August 25, 2012.
 She defeated Namtarn Por Munagpetch and Lorena Klijn to advance to the final round, but lost to Rena Kubota via unanimous decision in the tournament final.

 Yamaguchi faced Lorena Klijn in a rematch at Shoot Boxing 2013: Act.3 on June 23, 2013.
 She was defeated by unanimous decision.

 Yamaguchi was scheduled to compete against Du Peiling at the 2013 Shoot Boxing Girls S-Cup Japan Midsummer Festival on August 3, 2013.
 However, Peiling suffered an injury and Yamaguchi instead faced Chihiro Kira.
 She defeated Kira by unanimous decision.

 Yamaguchi faced Danielle Kelly in a grappling match at ONE: X on March 26, 2022.
 They grappled to a draw after 12 minutes after neither could find the submission.

+Yamaguchi competed in a superfight against Hakuri Ishiguro at Quintet 4 on September 10, 2023.
+She was submitted with a kneebar.